 In July 2011, the Statewide Bacteria TMDL (Total Maximum Daily Load) was approved by the EPA.
 This TMDL includes water bodies in West Greenwich, with TMDLs for Frenchtown Brook, Nooseneck River, Breakheart Brook, and Phillips Brook.
-There was no Town initiated outreach specific to this TMDL in 2012.
+There was no Town initiated outreach specific to this TMDL in 2013.

-Provide a general summary of how the public education program was used to educate the community on how to become involved in the municipal or statewide storm water program.
+IV.B.1.b.2 Provide a general summary of how the public education program was used to educate the community on how to become involved in the municipal or statewide stormwater program.
 Describe partnerships with governmental and non-governmental agencies used to involve your community.